-The Saginaw County Department of Public Health developed the Environmental Health Code in 1974, with approval of the Code by the Saginaw County Board of Commissioners on December 4, 1974.
+The Saginaw County Health Department developed the Environmental Health Code in 1974, with approval of the Code by the Saginaw County Board of Commissioners on December 4, 1974.
 Since then, amendments were made to the Code in 1976, 1980, and 1990.
 These amendments were administrative changes, which adjusted the Code slightly, but did not affect the core or construction components of the Code.